U.S. State AI Laws

 For organizations that operate across state lines — which includes most businesses with an online presence — the current state of AI regulation creates real practical problems.
 And a complication has been unfolding since late 2025: federal preemption pressure.

 Federal preemption pressure.
 On December 11, 2025, President Trump signed an executive order titled "Ensuring a National Policy Framework for AI" that directly targets the state AI regulatory patchwork.
 The order established a DOJ AI Litigation Task Force (stood up by AG Bondi on January 9, 2026) tasked with challenging state AI laws on interstate commerce, preemption, and other grounds.
-As of April 2026 the Task Force has not yet filed any lawsuits — the Executive Order contemplates a sequenced process in which the Department of Commerce first identifies specific state laws for referral.
+By early June 2026, the Justice Department had intervened in xAI's challenge to Colorado's original SB 24-205 rather than filing a standalone task-force lawsuit.
 On March 20, 2026, the White House released its National Policy Framework for AI, a set of legislative recommendations covering seven areas (child safety, communities, IP, censorship, innovation, workforce, and state preemption).
 The Framework is non-binding but is shaping the federal legislative agenda.
 Constitutional scholars have noted that Congress — not the executive branch — has the exclusive power to preempt state law, so an executive order alone has limited strength.
 This creates major uncertainty for organizations investing in state-level compliance; laws they are preparing for may face federal challenges before they are fully enforced.

 Conflicting definitions.
 States define key terms differently.
-What counts as an "automated decision tool" in New York City is not the same as what qualifies as a "high-risk AI system" in Colorado.
+What counts as an "automated decision tool" in New York City is not the same as what qualifies as covered ADMT in Colorado or prohibited AI under Texas TRAIGA.
 An AI system might trigger obligations in one state but not another, even though it does the same thing.

 Overlapping requirements with different timelines.
-Colorado requires impact assessments.
-Connecticut does too, but with different specifications.
+Some states require impact assessments.
+Others, like Colorado after SB 26-189, focus more on notice, records, data correction, and human review.
 If a company deploys the same AI system in both states, it may need separate assessments or a combined approach that satisfies both.
 Timing requirements for consumer notifications also differ.

 Monitoring the legislative landscape.
 With over 1,200 AI bills introduced across all 50 states in 2025 alone, keeping track of what has passed, what is pending, and what has been signed is a significant operational burden.
 Laws can move quickly — a bill introduced in January can be signed by June.